2 min read

 Why Email Remains the Top Cybersecurity Risk for IT Leaders

-Email remains the most targeted attack surface for organizations, even as IT leaders deploy advanced defenses.
+Email remains the most targeted attack surface for organizations.
+This has not changed, even as IT leaders deploy more advanced defenses.

 Microsoft 365 has introduced a new generation of email security capabilities designed to address modern threats like phishing, spoofing, and business...